ros4hri/ros4hri-tutorials/interactive-social-robots/README.md

 1. stop all the nodes that are running (like `usb_cam`, `hri_face_detect`, `rqt,` etc)
-2. in one of the Docker terminal, launch the simulator:
+2. in one of your Docker terminals, launch the simulator:

 ```
 ros2 launch interaction_sim simulation.launch.py
 ```

-The interaction simulator starts the following nodes:
+The interaction simulator starts several nodes:

 The previous two:
 - `usb_cam` to publish images from the webcam